nebula-it/New-UnixVM/README.md

 # New-UnixVM
-Powershell function to create new Unix VM from a template.
+Powershell function to create new Unix VM from a template in **Hyper-V**.
 This function copies the VHD of an existing template VM and provisions the new VM using cloud-init.

 # Pre-requisities
 1. Create a template Linux VM with cloud-init installed.
 By default this function tries to find template VM named "Template-CentOS8" but you can change that in parameters.